Follow TV Tropes

 • Conflicting Opinion on: Eiki Shiki

 • When Doctor Fate first ascended, he attempted to usurp Doctor Strange's position in the Pantheon, which resulted in an epic clash between them, which spanned multiple dominions across the Pantheon.
 Although he managed to defeat Strange, the battle was difficult and the victory incredibly narrow.
-Fate realized it was Strange's destiny to be a guardian of the House of Magic, not his, and instead chose a more suitable position for himself.
+Fate realized it was Strange's destiny to be a guardian of the House of Magic and Sorcery, not his, and instead chose a more suitable position for himself.

 • Though Nabu can operate by himself, doing so takes great effort and cannot be accomplished indefinitely.
 As such, he needs a host to function perpetually.
 Since he has taken on numerous hosts over his various incarnations, there was some debate about who the titular "Man" should be (assuming he was to be a man at all).
 Some deities in the Pantheon were wary of forcing anyone to do the job, as it would require possibly being bound at the mercy of the Lord of Order.
 Although any number of magical solutions were tried, none of them succeeded.
 Luckily, the problem was solved when Kent Nelson, the original Doctor Fate, volunteered for the task.
 When asked why he made that sacrifice, even though he could have stayed with his beloved wife, Inza, he said, "Don't sweat it.
 I'll spend a few millennia here, and then see her.
 That's the great thing about eternity.
 It's eternal."